 - Install safeguards

-- Make use of the principle of least privilege, which means to give a particular application service the access to the data they need to operate only.
+- Use the principle of least privilege, which means giving a particular application service access to the data they need to operate only.

 Inadequate Data Storage

-You may find unprotected and vulnerable data storage in places within your app, from cookie stores, SQL databases or binary data stores.
-This happens due to the mobile vulnerabilities in the compiler, framework, and operating system, as well as the latest or broken devices.
-Other times, the main culprits can be the lack of proper processes to manage data, images, or key presses catcha.
+You may find unprotected and vulnerable data storage in places within your app, from cookie stores, SQL databases, or binary data stores.
+This happens due to mobile vulnerabilities in the compiler, framework, and operating system, as well as the latest or broken devices.
+Other times, the main culprits can be the lack of proper processes to manage data, images, or key presses captcha.

 If an attacker gains access to a device, even the most robust encryption can become useless if the device allows hackers to surpass the restrictions.